benwzj/benwzj.github.io/_posts/2023-10-15-react-state.md

 The basic idea of this framework is that, concluding user's intentions into objects, called action objects, which will be dispatched to a `reducer` function. `reducer` function is a pure function which consolidate a component’s state update logic and return the next `state`.

-`useReducer` behavior exactly like this:
+`useReducer` is build on top of `useState`.
+It behavior exactly like this:
 ```js
 import { useState } from 'react';